gitastrophe/truncate.js/README.md

 truncate.js
 ===========

-a jQuery plugin for deep-HTML truncation and toggling
+a jQuery plugin for HTML truncation and toggling

 <a href="http://gitastrophe.github.io/truncate.js/">View this project on Github Pages</a>